WP-Desk/wp-builder/README.md

 ## Example usage

-Use this code in main WordPress plugin file:
+Use the following code in WordPress plugin's main .php file:

 ```php
 <?php